 If you’re trying to recover an APK, it’s best to do a Google or DuckDuckGo search for the missing application or one similar.
 Once located, download it and set it up like any other APK file.

 How can I locate all Android deleted apps, not just Play Store?

-Although you can use any of the methods above to download all your Android apps, it would be time-consuming.
+Although you can use any methods above to download all your Android apps, it would be time-consuming.
 Your best bet is to check for a backup and make a full system recovery.
-There are some risks with this method because you’ll need to factory reset your device, which means you could lose everything, so check for a backup first.
+This method has some risks because you’ll need to factory reset your device, which means you could lose everything, so check for a backup first.

 Head over to “Settings” on your device and tap on “Backup” (this may vary depending on your manufacturer).
 Samsung users can look for the Samsung Cloud backup, and LG users should have a similar option.
 Regardless of the device, every Android user should have a Google backup.
-Click on the backup, verify that it is a recent date and that your apps, photos, documents, contacts, and anything else necessary were stored.
+Click on the backup, verify it is a recent date and that it stored your apps, photos, documents, contacts, and anything else necessary.
 Now, you can do a factory reset and restore your phone to normal with all apps intact.

 Apps on Android